-The delivery of RSE is monitored by the Curriculum Leader for PSHEE through obtaining feedback from staff and students, and by monitoring the PSHEE trackers.
-There is also a designated RSE Lead who oversees planning and co-ordinates activities.
+The delivery of RSE is monitored by the Curriculum Leader for PSHE/RSE through obtaining feedback from staff and students, and by monitoring the personal development books.

-The Shropshire Respect Yourself programme includes annual assessments which will be used to track student progress.
+The programme includes annual assessments which can be used to track student progress.
 The data gathered will enable students' knowledge, confidence and ability to access help and support to be identified and measured.
 The data can be used to track individual student progress and be analysed by gender and cohort, allowing us to address any gaps in knowledge and provide targeted support where necessary.

-This policy will be reviewed by the Principal and governors biannually.
-At every review, the policy will be approved by the governing board.
+This policy will be reviewed by the Principal and Governors biannually.
+At every review, the policy will be approved by the Governing Board.